RBF-HS: Recursive Best-First Hitting Set Search: Preliminaries

-\begin{example} \emph{(Conflicts vs.\ Diagnoses)}\quad Let us again consider our example DPI from Tab.~\ref{tab:example_DPI}.
+\begin{example} \emph{(Conflicts vs.\ Diagnoses)}\quad Reconsider the DPI from Example~\ref{ex:dpi}.
 Regarding the Hitting Set Property, e.g., the minimal diagnosis $\md_1$ (see Example~\ref{ex:diagnoses}) is a hitting set of all minimal conflict sets because each conflict (see Example~\ref{ex:conflicts}) contains $\tax_1$ or $\tax_3$.
 It is moreover a \emph{minimal} hitting set since the elimination of $\tax_1$ implies an empty intersection with, e.g., $\mc_1$, and the elimination of $\tax_3$ means that, e.g., $\mc_4$ is no longer hit.
 Thus, given the collection $\mC$ of all minimal conflicts, we can determine all the minimal diagnoses as the collection of minimal hitting sets of $\mC$.